What a Girl Wants (Christina Aguilera song): Critical reception

-Author Pier Dominquez of A Star is Made called the song "a lightweight but pleasant Pop/R&B confection" and stated Aguilera performed "vocal acrobatics" and labelled it a "less effective" Mariah Carey style vocal performance.
+Author Pier Dominquez of A Star is Made called the song "a lightweight but pleasant pop/R&B confection" and stated Aguilera performed "vocal acrobatics" and labelled it a "less effective" Mariah Carey-style vocal performance.
 Nana-Adwoa Ofori of the AOL Radio blog compiled a list of Aguilera's ten best tracks in which she listed "What a Girl Wants" at number nine, writing: "The huge success of this Christina Aguilera song solidified her as a strong musical force".
+On a similar list for the Attitude magazine "What a Girl Wants" was ranked at number six; it was praised for Aguilera's "passionate" vocals.
 Brock Radke from Las Vegas Magazine called it a "classic track".
 The song was nominated for Best Female Pop Vocal Performance at the 43rd Grammy Awards held on February 21, 2001.
-It was Bill Lamb's number ten on the list of the best songs of 2000.

-Spanish version "Una Mujer" received positive reviews.
+Spanish version "Una Mujer" also received positive reviews.
 Orlando Sentinel editor Parry Gettelman wrote that it holds up to her "out of my way" vocals.

+"What a Girl Wants" was Bill Lamb's number ten on the list of the best songs of 2000.
+Porcys listed it at number thirty-nine in their ranking of the hundred best singles of the 1990s, and called the radio edit the "crowning achievement of bubblegum–R&B music".
+The song was also included in two books about best of all-time music — The 7,500 Most Important Songs of the Rock and Roll Era: 1944–2000 by Bruce Pollock (2005), and The Little Black Book of Music: Key Songs by Sean Egan (2007).